Trump's ex-lawyer Cohen testifies again, this time behind closed doors

 Possible collusion is a key theme of Special Counsel Robert Mueller’s Russia investigation, which has dogged the president during his first two years in office.
 Trump has repeatedly denied the allegation, as has the Kremlin.

-Additional reporting by David Morgan, Makini Brice and Eric Beech; Editing by Lisa Shumaker and Alistair Bell
+Additional reporting by Karen Freifeld, David Morgan, Makini Brice and Eric Beech; Editing by Lisa Shumaker, Alistair Bell and James Dalgleish